-How to Help Your Cat Cope With Fireworks This July 4th July 03 2019, 1 Comment
+How to Help Your Cat Cope With Fireworks This July 4th June 30 2020, 2 Comments

 Fourth of July is just around the corner!
 And while some of us may be stocking up on the fireworks, many pet owners are prepping their cats and dogs.
-'Cause for some cats and dogs, the Fourth of July can be scary.
+'Cause for some pets, the Fourth of July can be scary.

 It's not uncommon for a cat to be afraid of loud noises.
-Usually, it's noises we can control, like the terrifying Hoover beast.
+Usually, it's noises we can control, like the terrifying Hoover beast (aka, vacuum).
 But, try as we might, us mere humans can't stop thunder from rolling in -- or other people from lighting fireworks.

 An anxious cat is not often a happy cat when it comes to our raucous Fourth of July celebrations, so it's important not to forget about your little fluff ball when you go out to enjoy fireworks.
 While you may not be able to stop your cat from getting scared outright, there are some things you can do to help them cope with the stress.